Sir-Batman/DL_Rover_Autoencoder/autoencoder/README.md

 `train_rov_laser.csv` - Contains 2 ROV laser scans used to sanity check the model (samples from 100,000 used to train model)

-`test.log` - example of input, encode, decode of first laser scan in the sample csv files.

-`train.log` - example of input, encode, decode of first laser scan in the train csv files.

 Spreadsheet
 ----
 `layer_size_calc.ods` - spreadsheet that computes the output size of each layer given parameters.

 Current Status
 ----